Toggle: English / Spanish

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs) are another choice.
 Other antidepressants and some anti-seizure drugs may be used for more severe cases.

 - Other anti-anxiety medications may also be prescribed.
-For example, your health care provider may recommend benzodiazepines when antidepressants don't help or before they take effect.
+For example, your health care provider may recommend benzodiazepines when antidepressants do not help or before they take effect.

 CBT involves 10 to 20 visits with a mental health professional over a number of weeks.
 CBT helps you change the thoughts that cause your condition.
 It may involve:

-- Gaining understanding and control of distorted feelings or views of stressful events or situations
+- Understanding and controlling distorted feelings or views of stressful events or situations

 - Learning stress management and relaxation techniques